 - Waterproof camera bag or case, and plastic (self-sealing) bags to protect equipment against splashing water in the inflatable dinghy

 - Maintenance (dust brush, sensor cleaning set, lens cleaning, cloth to remove sand and salt)

 - Personal snorkel gear (your own mask generally fits best)

-- A thicker wetsuit than a standard 3 mm when you are chilly or when want to stay longer in the water (particularly at the colder locations or months).
+- A thicker wetsuit than a standard 3 mm when you are chilly or when want to stay longer in the water (particularly in colder locations or months).

-- Scuba divers that plan several days of diving better take their own equipment – except for tanks, weights and weight belts – including at least 6 mm wetsuit, hood and gloves.
+- Scuba divers that plan several days of diving should take their own equipment – except for tanks, weights and weight belts – including at least 6mm wetsuit, hood and gloves.
 Don’t forget your PADI/NAUI/CMAS-license as well!

 - Personal medication

-- Biodegradable soap, shampoo, conditioner (not necessary when you only stay at our yacht without island extension)
+- Biodegradable soap, shampoo, conditioner (not necessary when you only stay on our yacht without island extension)

 - Toothbrush, toothpaste, dental floss

-- Shaving gear (helps also to improve the fit of your snorkeling mask)
+- Shaving gear (also helps to improve the fit of your snorkelling mask)